 The other star of these tasty little breakfast bites are of course, Kiolbassa's Fully Cooked Maple Breakfast Links.
 These heat and serve pork smoked sausages are juicy, protein packed and absolutely delicious.
 The maple flavor makes them the ideal choice for these tasty morsels.

 Feel free to skip to the recipe card if you’re ready to get right into it.
 You will find a full recipe video there.
-We do cover common questions, tips, and tricks in the body of this post to keep reading if you’re wondering how these low carb french toast pigs in a blanket bites are made.
+We do cover common questions, tips, and tricks in the body of this post to keep reading if you’re wondering how these little piggies are made.
 You may also benefit from the step by step photos below.

 - Kiolbassa Smoked Meats Dry Cured Hickory Bacon